FabricioDosSantosMoreira/react-web-calculator/README.md

 ## 📖 Features

 - Perform basic arithmetic operations
-- History of last 5 valid expressions
+- Keep history of the last 5 valid expressions
 - Clean and responsive UI designed with Styled-Components
-- Real-time expression evaluation using the mathjs library
+- Real time expression evaluation using the mathjs library

 ## 🌎 Technologies Used